kiranvodrahalli/kiranvodrahalli.github.io/projects/cos513/index.md

 ### The Dataset

-We are using the Auditory and Visual Oddball EEG-fMRI dataset, available for download at the following <a href= "https://openfmri.org/dataset/ds000116" title= "https://openfmri.org/dataset/ds000116"> link </a>.
+We are currently using the Auditory and Visual Oddball EEG-fMRI dataset, available for download at the following <a href= "https://openfmri.org/dataset/ds000116" title= "https://openfmri.org/dataset/ds000116"> link </a>.
 The complete description of the data is available at the provided link.
 We summarize the main points here:

 - 17 healthy subjects performed separate but analogous auditory and visual oddball tasks (interleaved) while simultaneous EEG-fMRI was recorded.